sdr-enthusiasts/docker-shipfeeder/README.md

 `AIS-catcher` pulls AIS information from a RTL-SDR dongle.
 `sxfeeder` sends this data to RadarBox.

+You can also use this container to feed other AIS services that take NMEA-formatted AIS data over either UDP or HTTP.
+See below for details.

 ## Prerequisites

 We expect you to have the following: